shakacode/shakapacker/README.md

 You will need your file system to correspond to the setup of your `webpacker.yml` file.

-Suppose you have the following files:
+Suppose you have the following configuration:

 `webacker.yml`
 ```yml